-13. MLrunCeVersion (m)-the MLRun Community Edition version to install.
+13. MLRun CE Helm Chart version (m) - the MLRun Community Edition version to install.
 Leave the default value for the latest CE release.

 Capabilities

 14. Check all the capabilities boxes (m).

 Press Create Stack to continue the deployment.
 The stack creates a VPC with an EKS cluster and deploys all the services on top of it.